wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 stable states.
 Non `_Inv`-suffix states are not supported, and will cause an error to be reported.
 If the invalidation transaction has completed, the function returns `false`, and otherwise it returns `true`.

+Note that, just like any other response message handler, `handleAckInv()` will call `retry()` after state transition to schedule the next entry in the MSHR, if any, for all cases except `SM_Inv`, in which case `retry()` is called only after checking that the next event is not in progress by calling `getInProgress()` on the MSHR.
+The reason that `retry()` cannot be blindly called for `SM_Inv` is that this state indicates an ongoing upgrade transaction, the event entry of which is also in the MSHR, and it must not be retried multiple times.

 ##### invalidateOwner(), Request Path

 Method `invalidateOwner()` is similar to `downgradeOwner()`, except that it sends `FetchInv` command for invalidation